A scheduled cultural burn will temporarily close the Johnson Ranch Open Space in San Luis Obispo on Friday, according to the City of San Luis Obispo.

 Smoke will reportedly be present in nearby communities on the day of the prescribed burn.

-Officials say children, the elderly, and those that have a respiratory condition are the most susceptible to the health impacts of smoke and should use caution if they smell smoke.
+Officials say children, the elderly, and those who have a respiratory condition are the most susceptible to the health impacts of smoke and should use caution if they smell smoke.